-Unifor has called on the CRTC to bring in strong measures to boost local news and programming, including calling for the restoration of expanded programming in Italian, Punjabi, Cantonese and Mandarin.
+GATINEAU, QC, Nov.
+30, 2016 /CNW/ - Appearing before the CRTC as it discusses the future of local TV news in Canada, Unifor called for strong measures to boost local news programming, including calling for restoration of expanded programming in Italian, Punjabi, Cantonese and Mandarin.

-On OMNI, the ethnic language broadcaster owned by Rogers, Law backed the company’s idea to charge TV distributors a fee of 12 cents per subscriber, but called for the fee to be 15 cents.
+On OMNI, the ethnic language broadcaster owned by Rogers and broadcasting in Italian, Punjabi, Cantonese and Mandarin, Law backed the company's idea to charge TV distributors a fee of 12 cents per cable or satellite subscriber, but called for the fee to be 15 cents instead of 12 cents.

-“For three pennies a month more we can restore the level of free over the air local news programming to these four major linguistic communities,” Law said.
+"For three pennies a month more we can restore the level of free over the air local news programming to these four major linguistic communities that English and French language communities are fortunate enough to take for granted," Law said.

-As a condition of license, Law also called for OMNI to broadcast an hour of news programming a day in each language, to maintain full editorial control of its news and for Rogers to fully account for how the extra fees are being used.
+As conditions of license, Law also called for OMNI Regional to broadcast an hour of news programming a day in each language, for OMNI to maintain full editorial control of its news and for Rogers to fully account for how the extra fees are being used.